-Damaged spark plug boots may emit sparks which can ignite fuel vapors under the engine cowl, resulting in serious injury or death from a fire or explosion.
+Damaged spark plug boots may emit sparks that can ignite fuel vapors under the engine cowl, resulting in serious injury or death from a fire or explosion.
 To avoid damaging the spark plug boots, do not use any sharp object or metal tool to remove the spark plug boots.

-1. Remove the spark plug leads.
-Twist the rubber boots slightly and pull off.
+1. Remove the spark plug leads by twisting the rubber boots while pulling them off the spark plugs.

-2. Remove the spark plugs to inspect.
-Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered, or fouled.
+Remove the spark plugs.
+Replace the spark plug if the electrode is worn; the insulator is rough, cracked, broken, or blistered; or if the precious metal is not visible on the spark plug electrode.